How Do Couples Therapists Use Cognitive Behavioral Therapy?

 What Problems Can Be Addressed With CBT?

 Cognitive behavioral therapy can be used to deal with a variety of personal and relationship issues.
 It's often used to treat mood disorders, but it can also be used to help with any issue that is caused or affected by maladaptive thoughts.
-As long as you aren't in a crisis, such as being in a physically abusive relationship or contemplating suicide, chances are CBT can be used effectively.

 CBT As One Part Of An Eclectic Approach